cvc5/ethos/user_manual.md

 - `--no-normalize-hex`: do not treat hexadecimal literals as syntax sugar for binary literals.
 - `--no-parse-let`: do not treat `let` as a builtin symbol for specifying a macro.

 Most of the above options can also be set via `set-option` commands within proofs or Eunoia scripts.
 For example, the command `(set-option binder-fresh true)` tells Ethos to generate fresh variables when parsing binders always.
+Further note that option names in this interface should exclude `no-`, which is equivalent to setting the value of the option to false.
+For example, `(set-option normalize-dec false)` is equivalent to the command line option `--no-normalize-dec`.

 <a name="full-syntax"></a>